-- a) No Dunk Tanks permitted Diocese insurance does no cover food trucks. - I. Releasing Students during the School Day - 1.
+- a) No dunk tanks permitted Diocese insurance does not cover dunk tanks. - I. Releasing Students during the School Day - 1.
 Students will be released only to a parent/guardian or to an individual authorized by the parent/guardian.
 Ordinarily, the parent/guardian's authorization to release a student to a non- parent/guardian is in writing. - 2.
 An ill student will be released only to a parent or authorized person as listed on the Emergency Information Card.
 Please sign out at the main office. - J. School Advisory Council Role, Purpose, and Function - A Catholic School Advisory Council (SAC) is a body whose members are selected and/or elected to advise the Principal and Pastor.
-Our Lady of the Lake Catholic School is part of the educational mission of Our Lady of the Lake Parish for which the pastor is the canonical administrator.
+Our Lady of the Lake Catholic School is part of the educational mission of Our Lady of

+- the Lake Parish for which the pastor is the canonical administrator.
 He delegates, according to archdiocesan policy, administrative responsibilities to the school principal, who is accountable to him. - 2.
 In the Archdiocese, all local School Advisory Councils are advisory in nature.
 An advisory council operates in the policy-making process by formulating and adopting but never enacting policy. - 3.
 Advisory implies that the pastor/principal will listen to the advice of the council in certain designated matters prior to a decision being made. - 4.
 The umbrella role of the Catholic School Advisory Council is to advise.
-This very general responsibility resolves into six distinct functions: - a) Participate in and encourage strategic planning - b) Help develop and defend policy - c) Offer financial advice - d) Serve as a good public relations source - e) Evaluate itself periodically - f) Participate in the selection process of the Principal, who is the Advisory Council's Executive Officer - g) SAC President organizes SAC agenda
+This very general responsibility resolves into six distinct functions: - a) Participate in and encourage strategic planning - b) Help develop and defend policy - c) Offer financial advice - d) Serve as a good public relations source - e) Evaluate itself periodically - f) Be positive in and out of school related functions - g) May be asked to participate in the selection process of the Principal, who is the Advisory Council's Executive Officer - h) SAC president organizes SAC agendas and communication